Our Religion Program

 The philosophy of Sacred Heart of Jesus School states that “The prominence of a religious atmosphere provides for the development of faith that is living, conscious, and active.”
 Children’s faith formation is evident in all facets of life at Sacred Heart, but it is most realized through our religious education program.

 Students at Sacred Heart attend student-led Mass weekly and adoration of the Blessed Sacrament monthly.
 They learn common Catholic prayers which are recited at both morning assembly and afternoon dismissal; however, at any time during the school day, visitors are likely to hear classes praying together.

 Special opportunities for prayer occur at different times of the liturgical year.
 In October, we celebrate the month of Mary with a Living Rosary.
-During Advent, we prepare for Jesus’ birth with our third grade Christmas play.
-When students return to school in January, Fr.
-Miles Walsh blesses the school buildings and classrooms.
+During Advent, we prepare for Jesus’ birth with a Jesse tree.
 In the solemn season of Lent, students participate in giving to the poor and praying the Stations of the Cross weekly.
 We close out the Lenten season with the eighth-graders moving reenactment of Jesus’ last days in our Living Way of the Cross.
 During the month of May, second-graders lead the school in the Crowning of Mary.

-Sacred Heart School uses the Ignatius Press Faith and Life series for formal religious instruction in first through eighth grades.
+Sacred Heart School uses the We Believe series for formal religious instruction in first through sixth grades.

-- 8 – Our Life in the Church
+- 8 – As Members of the Church